 Just like there are workouts for your body, there are workouts for your brain as well.
 Things like meditation, self-hypnosis, guided imagery, and even puzzles and games help your brain stay at its healthiest.
 These are things you need to do consciously and on a regular basis.

 Besides feeding your brain, you need to exercise it as well.
-Taking a new class, reading a new book, and even writing is good for your mind.
+Taking a new class, reading a new book, and even writing is good for your mind-body connection.
 From journaling to starting your own blog or website and keeping up with it, nearly any type of writing will help, and the research you will have to do will keep your mind limber as well.

 Essentially anything that makes you think and stretch your mind beyond your daily activities and ideas will contribute to your intelligence, memory, and overall brain health.